HamzaAzeem/FeederReader/README.md

 *NOTE*: There are many links that will not parse due to websites restricting CORS requests resulting in Access-Control-Allow-origin issues.
 This is not the app's fault.
 The RSS Feed host just doesn't allow a seperate domain to run it :(

 **To run locally:**

-1. Point towards root directory with terminal/bash/shell/...
-2. Run 'npm install' (or install Node first if you don't have it yet)
-3. Run 'npm start'
-4. Enter 'localhost:8080' (or whatever the port is set to) in your browser
+1. Run `npm install` and then `npm start`
+2. Located on `localhost:8080` by default
-5. Follow steps below
+3. Follow steps below

 **Operating the app**